Satvik-IITGN/PSDV_Exposition/README.md

-# 📘 Intro to Cytoscapegit
+# 📘 Intro to Cytoscape.js

 This repository serves as a quick-start guide and demo for using **[Cytoscape.js](https://js.cytoscape.org/)** — a lightweight and flexible JavaScript library for graph and network visualization.